 Where employees act for their employer, this is not a case of professional representation under Article 120(1) EUTMR or Article 78(1) CDR.
-As such, Article 109(1) EUTMR is not applicable for the apportionment and fixing of costs in inter partes proceedings (17/07/2012, T-240/11, MyBeauty (fig.) / BEAUTY TV et al., EU:T:2012:391, § 15 et seq.).
+As such, Article 109(1) EUTMR and Article 79(7)(c), (d) and (f) CDIR are not applicable for the apportionment and fixing of costs in inter partes proceedings (17/07/2012, T-240/11, MyBeauty (fig.) / BEAUTY TV et al., EU:T:2012:391, § 15 et seq.).

-In EUTM matters no authorisation needs to be submitted, unless the Office or any party to the proceedings requests it.
-However, in RCD matters, Article 77(3) CDR establishes that the signed authorisation is a compulsory requirement for insertion in the file.
+In EUTM matters, no authorisation needs to be submitted, unless the Office or any party to the proceedings requests it.
+However, in RCD matters, Article 77(3) CDR sets down that a signed authorisation is a compulsory requirement for insertion in the file.
 No other requirements, for example that the employees be qualified to represent third parties before national offices, need be met.

-The Office will not generally verify whether there actually is an employee relationship with the party to the proceedings, but may do so where it has reason to doubt that an employment relationship exists, such as when different addresses are indicated or when one and the same person is nominated as the employee of different legal persons.
+The Office will verify the first time an employee representative claims to represent an employer.
+At a later stage it may also do so where it has reason to doubt that the employment relationship continues to exist, such as when different addresses are indicated or when one and the same person is nominated as the employee of different legal persons.